 Challenge badges appear at the top of your Achievements page, separated from the common or garden badges by a thin line.
 And as well as the badge, you'll get an iMessage sticker you can use to show off to your friends.

-This will take place on Saturday 15 July 2017.
-On that day you need to do a walk, run or wheelchair workout of 5.6km (3.5 miles) or more.
-You don't need to use the Workout app specifically: any app that adds workouts to Health will do.
+This took place on Saturday 15 July 2017.
+On that day you had to do a walk, run or wheelchair workout of 5.6km (3.5 miles) or more.

 Why 5.6km?
 Apparently this is the distance from Old Faithful to Mallard Lake in Yellowstone National Park, a well-known hike.
-But despite these US-centric references, the challenge is available in the UK.
+But despite these US-centric references, the challenge was available in the UK.

 This took place on Mother's Day in the US: Sunday 14 May 2017.
 (In the UK we celebrate Mothering Sunday on a different day; the next one is 11 March 2018.
 For this reason this badge was available to American Apple Watch owners only.)

 You had to complete a walk, run or wheelchair workout of at least one mile on 14 May.
 This could be done using the Apple Watch Workout app, but it also worked with any third-party app that integrates with Health.